icorei/Human_activityGS/README.md

 ## Objective

 1) Systematic search of CT publications in different sources.
-Report spatial and temporal trends in the frequency of conservation related terms in abstract/keywords
+Report spatial and temporal trends in the frequency of conservation related terms in abstract/keywords.
+Ada can do this, compare results with previous reviews
 2) For a selection (random sample, cross validate) of publications with full text, analyse whether study measures status, trend, threats or response to action.
+We will split the documents and each can contribute to revision, we can use [hypothes.is](https://web.hypothes.is/) to add the tags to the documents, and then use the API to summarize the data.

 ## Documents
 Previous version of reviews